 Only then can they start working productively.
 It’s important to be able to prioritize your tasks.
 You need to determine your most productive time for important cases and decisions.

-In the world of coaching today, the ‘doing less’ philosophy has become quite popular.
-Different theorists offer different approaches.
+In the world of coaching, the ‘doing less’ philosophy has become quite popular.
+Different theorists of this philosophy offer different approaches.
 One of them is based on the mystical practices of Zen Buddhism, described by Mark Lesser in his book “Less: Accomplishing More by Doing Less“.

 His manifesto “Less” starts with dispelling the belief that reducing the load makes us lazy and is bad for productivity.
 By doing less, we actually allow ourselves to fully enjoy our achievements.
 The author recommends taking some time for meditation and “quieting the mind” in the middle of the working process.

 You can perhaps even align your breathing in between reading and sending emails.
 It would help you to relieve stress and focus on a particular subject leading you to find the perfect balance.
-All of this can assist you in figuring out which activities are really important, and which are not worth your attention at all.
+All of this can assist you in figuring out which activities are really important and which are not worth your attention.

 The technique is based on the principle of working on a particular task for 25-minutes without a break.
 After which, you should definitely take a break.